 You know how the first film bored me?
 Well, this film managed to piss me off with a good chunk of it's idiotic moments, especially in the second half.
-So many times I felt myself getting aggravated at how pathetic the rebel trio was, how Leila didn't live up to her word, or everything surrounding Xin and his geass.
+So many times I felt myself getting aggravated at how pathetic the rebel trio was as a group of awful and generic characters, how Leila didn't live up to her word, or everything surrounding Xin and his geass.
 It was ludicrous, and I'm almost out of hope for this sub-series.
-It was an hour of aggravation as opposed to an hour of boredom; and personally, the former is worse, especially when it mixes boredom in there like it did here.
+It was an hour of aggravation and retardation as opposed to an hour of boredom; and personally, the former is worse, especially when it mixes boredom in there like it did here.
 What an awful movie.
 "Best in the series" my ass!

 This was strike two for the Akito the Exiled sub-series.
 The characters regressed, nothing made sense, almost nothing improved whatsoever, and I'm basically repeating myself at this point.
 I've covered just about everything from this 1-hour film that was remotely worth talking about.
 With all that said, I bid you adieu.